-BDD is rare, but it's well known by plastic surgeons like Hertl.
-"We deal with it all the time," she says.
+BDD is rare, but it's well known by plastic surgeons like Dorafshar.
+"We see it all the time," he says.
 "During our training, we're taught that when a patient's degree of concern is significantly out of proportion with the actual issue, we shouldn't operate on that person.

-"Trying to determine the psychological health of your patient is really important before you start operating on them for elective, appearance-based procedures," she adds.
+"Trying to determine the psychological health of your patient is really important before you start operating on them for elective, appearance-based procedures," he adds.
 "Surgery is not a magic pill.
-I can change your appearance, but I can't change what’s going on in your head.
+I can change your appearance, but I can't change how you see or feel about yourself.
 All the physical changes in the world aren't going to help if you have dysmorphia."

 Decreasing the amount of time you spend on social media can help you decompress and focus on things other than your appearance, Argumedo says.

 Consider some of the following alternatives:

 Just avoid the temptation to take selfies or post any photos while you're enjoying these activities.